jlin21/henchman-ui/README.md

 # Henchman User Interface

-## What is it
+## What is it?

 Henchman-ui is a web user interface for the orchestration and automation tool, Henchman ([https://github.com/APIgee/Henchman](https://github.com/APIgee/Henchman)).
-This tool provides a RESTful API to utilize Henchman and a web application which uses the API.
+To read up more about Henchman, it's components, and how to use it reference the documentation here (https://github.com/apigee/henchman/wiki).
+This tool provides a RESTful API to use Henchman and a web application which uses the API.

 The API hosts various endpoints to create plans, inventories, and other necessary files used by Henchman.
 It also has endpoints to run the Henchman executable.